 Psychologist consultation: A doctoral level psychologist is available for in-person consultation with staff, which can consist of presentations, seminars, or bedside coaching.
 Also available for online consultation on specific issues or cases.

 How will we know if the course is engaging our staff, and if they feel they’ve benefitted from it?
 In addition to the periodic reports made available regarding your staff’s participation and progress, we will also provide feedback from a post-course survey.
 This will provide information about how staff perceive changes in their understanding and skill level related to the provision of psychosocial support to NICU parents.
 Also, staff can review all comments posted in Discussion Forums at any time, and comments can be used as a guide for further discussions outside of the course as to what changes staff are interested in making within the NICU.
+We can also compile all comments and come up with Recommendations for practice improvement specifically for your NICU based on the comments.

 Can I preview the content?
 Yes.
 Please send an email to email@example.com if you would like a "Sneak Peek" preview.
 Also please see our Course Content document to learn more.
 References related to course development: Hall, SL, and MT Hynan, eds.
 2015.
 “Interdisciplinary Recommendations for the Psychosocial Support of NICU Parents.”
 Journal of Perinatology 35: Supplement.